YichengDWu/MoYe.jl/README.md

 ## Layout

-Mathematically, a Layout represents a function that maps logical coordinates to physical index spaces.
-It consists of a Shape and a Stride, wherein the Shape determines the domain, and the Stride establishes the mapping through an inner product.
+Mathematically, a `Layout` represents a function that maps logical coordinates to physical index spaces.
+It consists of a `Shape` and a `Stride`, wherein the `Shape` determines the domain, and the `Stride` establishes the mapping through an inner product.

 ### Constructing a `Layout`